oceanecharlery/galaxies_catalog/readme.md

-# Installation requirements
+# Installation Guide

-To install the required packages run the following command (to use this you will need pip or pip3 on mac) :
+To install the required packages run the following command (to use this you will need a recent version of pip or pip3 on mac) :
 ```
 pip install -r requirements.txt
 ```